 How to find the Android 12 Easter egg

 - Tap on the Android version.

-- Tap on the Android version number multiple times.
+- Continuously tap on the Android version number multiple times.

 Unsurprisingly, the Easter egg involves Google’s design ethos known as Material You.
 When you activate the surprise, it will create a splash of color that connects with Android’s color scheme related to your wallpaper.
 That means it could look different for pretty much everyone.

 There’s a secondary surprise for you!
 It’s a widget.

 - Long-press any empty area on your home screen.